PaulGilmartin/django-pgpubsub/docs/payload_context.rst

     set_notification_context({'some-key': 'some-value'})

 The setting is effective till the connection is closed.
-Alternatively the setting ``PGPUBSUB_TX_BOUND_NOTIFICATION_CONTEXT`` can be used to clean the context at the end of the current transanction.
+Alternatively the setting ``PGPUBSUB_TX_BOUND_NOTIFICATION_CONTEXT=True`` can be used to clean the context at the end of the current transanction.

 Filter by ``context`` field in the trigger listener
 ---------------------------------------------------

+Note: that the filtering is currently supported only for stored notifications that is only for channels with ``lock_notifications = True``.

-Define a class that implements ``ListenerFilterProvider`` protocol and set option ``PGPUBSUB_LISTENER_FILTER`` to its fully qualified class name.
+Define a class that implements the ``ListenerFilterProvider`` protocol and set the option ``PGPUBSUB_LISTENER_FILTER`` to its fully qualified class name.

 .. code-block:: python